Madeleine Mayo

 Introduction to Sculpture Installation: Working with recycled/upcycled materials, paper, cardboard and paint (or the objects in a classroom), we can work collaboratively to create an installation that gets people thinking about space and the meaningful arrangement of parts.

 Monotype printmaking: Learn do-it-yourself printmaking techniques.
-This can be combined with a zine making workshop.
+This can be combined with an artist book making workshop.

 Go to Top